Assadism

-Assadism (اسدية) or Assadist Ba'athism is a left-wing ideology and a variant of neo-Ba'athism based on the policies and thinking of the Assad family, which governed Syria as a totalitarian hereditary dictatorship from 1971 to 2024.
-Assadism was characterized by Arab nationalism, socialism, totalitarianism, extreme militarism, and a cult of personality around the Assad family.
+Assadism (أسدية) or Assadist Ba'athism is a variant of neo-Ba'athism based on the policies and thinking of the Assad family, which governed Syria as a totalitarian hereditary dictatorship from 1971 to 2024.
+Assadism was characterized by Arab nationalism, totalitarianism, socialism, and a cult of personality around the Assad family, while neoliberalism was adopted since the end of the Cold War.

 This period spanned the successive regimes of Hafez al-Assad and his son Bashar al-Assad.
 The Assads rose to power as a result of the 1970 Syrian coup d'état, leading to the consolidation of Alawite minority dominance within the military and security forces.
 Their governance was largely characterized by nepotism, sectarianism, and ethnic favoritism.

 The ideology enshrines the Assad family's leadership role in Syrian politics and presented the Assad regime in a very personalist fashion, creating a government based upon and revolving around its leader.
 Under this system, the Syrian Ba'ath Party portrayed the wisdom of Assad as "beyond the comprehension of the average citizen."
 Syrian state propaganda cast Assadism as a neo-Ba'athist current that evolved Ba'athist ideology with the needs of the modern era.

 The Assad family cultivated extensive patronage networks, securing loyalty while monopolizing vast portions of the Syrian economy and fostering widespread corruption.
 The Syrian Ba'ath party used its control over Syria's political, social, economic, cultural, educational and religious spheres to enforce its neo-Ba'athist ideology in the wider society and preserve the Assad family's grip on power.
 Hafez al-Assad's goal upon coming to power was to consolidate the socialist state with the Ba'ath party as its vanguard by establishing a "coup-proof" system that eliminated factional rivalries.
 As soon as he seized power, the armed forces, secret police, security forces, and bureaucracy were purged, subjugating them to party command by installing Alawite elites loyal to Assad.

-To maintain control, although Assadism initially attempted to solve problems within the country through political maneuvering in 1970s, by the early 1980s the regime had shifted toward the use of brute force and relentless oppression, exemplified by the Hama massacre in 1982 and the several sectarian massacres over the course of the Syrian civil war since 2011.
+To maintain control, the regime had shifted toward the use of brute force and relentless oppression by the early 1980s, though Assadism initially attempted to solve problems within the country through political maneuvering in 1970s, exemplified by the Hama massacre in 1982 and the several sectarian massacres over the course of the Syrian civil war since 2011.
 Following the fall of the Assad regime in 2024 as a result of a Syrian opposition offensive amid the civil war, Assadists loyal to the former regime have engaged in an insurgency across Alawite strongholds in western Syria.